On this page:

 If you are still looking for a financial partner, someone who thinks along with you and delivers quality, you should definitely use the free service of Boekhouders.nl.
 We can connect you with up to three fluent English-speaking accountants or bookkeepers in your area.
 Without obligation, you can have a meeting with all of them, to see if there is a match.
 Entering into a partnership is entirely your choice, there are no obligations.

-Our service is completely free and without obligation for you as an entrepreneur.
+Our service is completely free and without obligation for you as a business owner.